ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 For the definition of an IVA, see the section on backend models below.

-The following for new endpoints should be added to the User Management service:
+The following four new endpoints should be added to the User Management service:

 - `GET /users/{user-id}/ivas`
 	- *returns the list of IVAs belonging to the specified user*